cartesi/dispatcher/README.md

 ### State Manager

-DApps written for Cartesi will work best if their smart contracts have some "getter functions" that are predefined by us, guiding somehow the inner workings of the contract.
+DApps written for Cartesi will work best if their smart contracts have some "getter functions" that are predefined in our specifications, guiding somehow the inner workings of the contract.
-Since these getter functions are standard, we have a component dedicated to retrieve these data, which abstracts away:
+Since these getter functions are standard, we have a component dedicated to retrieve these data, which will abstract away:

 - the specific blockchain that we are dealing with and
 - whether we are working with a full or a light node.